rogernogueraplanesas/irradiare-app/app/indicators_data/eurostat/Readme.md

 # Content

-For more information, see the [E-REDES Guide](../../../docs/eurostat-guide.md).
+For more information, see the [EUROSTAT Guide](../../../docs/eurostat-guide.md).